pthom/cvnp/Readme.md

     assert o.m_ns[2, 3] == 15
 ````

-### Non continuous matrices
+### Non contiguous matrices are not supported!

 #### From C++
-The conversion of non continuous matrices from C++ to python will fail.
+The conversion of non-contiguous matrices from C++ to python will fail.
 You need to clone them to make them continuous beforehand.

 Example: